dev-jianomads/tomoquickcal/README.md

-# Hello Tomo - Telegram Frontend
+# Hello Tomo - Onboarding Frontend

 A React frontend for Hello Tomo that handles Google Calendar integration and user onboarding.
-Users can connect their Google Calendar, enter their phone number, and receive an SMS link to start chatting with @AskTomoBot on Telegram.
+Users connect Google Calendar, enter their phone number, and choose Telegram or WhatsApp to chat with Tomo.

 **Created by:** Ken